 --output tsv)

-Locating the Cluster Node Coordinates (Cluster Node subnet resource id)
+Locating the Cluster Node Coordinates

 The next step is to retrieve the Cluster Node subnet resource ID and store it in a variable.
 This variable will be used later during the cluster deployment.
 Use the following command to obtain the value: